MasoniteFramework/docs/masonite-triggers.md

         print('Send Welcome Email')
 ```

 By default, all triggers will fire the `action` method on your class.
-You can specify which method to fire by using the `@` symbol.
-More information on this later in the documentation.

 You may now activate that trigger by using the `trigger()` function: